madMAx43v3r/mmx-node/README.md

 - Energy saving Proof of Space (same as Chia)
 - Standard ECDSA signatures for seamless integration (same as Bitcoin)

-The way MMX is desiged makes it a blockchain that can actually be used as a currency.
+MMX is desiged to be a blockchain that can actually be used as a currency.

 For example the variable supply will stabilize the price, one of the key properties of any currency.